About the program

 About 2,000 power outages per year can be traced back to trees.
 That's why PSE commits more than $12 million annually toward tree maintenance.
-Watch this short video to learn more about our program.
+Learn more about our program in this short video.

-Puget Sound Energy makes every effort to let trees grow naturally.
-But trees and branches within a 12-foot radius of power lines typically need to be addressed.
+We make every effort to let trees grow naturally, but trees and branches within a 12-foot radius of power lines typically need to be addressed by trimming or removal.
 For "at-risk" trees outside this radius and on private property, our certified arborists work with communities and property owners to trim or remove these potentially dangerous trees.

 Learn more with these brochures:

-- PSE crews trim identified limbs that may cause safety or outage problems
+- Our crews trim identified limbs that may cause safety or outage problems

-- To offset tree removal and trimming, PSE devotes about $500,000 each year to planting new trees
+- To offset tree removal and trimming, we devote about $500,000 each year to planting new trees

 - PSE is a Tree Line USA award recipient from the National Arbor Day Foundation – an honor we have proudly held for more than 18 consecutive years